worldmaking/datt3074/index.md

 We will work using the **gen~** environment within [Cycling '74's Max](https://cycling74.com).
 All students have access to a license for Max supported by the course fees.

-License codes should be coming to all students in the first week.
+License codes should be coming to all students through the department after our first attendance check.

 The computers in ACW 102 also have Max installed and licensed, and students can come in to use them during open lab hours.
-These machines also have the RNBO license that you may need for the final project.
+Two of the machines also have the RNBO license that you may need for the final project.

 ### Evaluation